ddot159/CMPE131Team6/Specification2.md

 **Use Case Name:**  Mark items depending on completion

-**Date:**
+**Date:** 4/15/21

 ## Summary

-write summary here
+Users should have the option to update the status of a their lists/items depending on how complete they are (ex: complete flag, not complete flag).

 ## Actors

-actor 1
+actor 1 = User
-actor 2
-….

 ## Preconditions

-* precond 1

-* precond 2

-* ….
+* Must have list
+* Must have a task added to a list already

 ## Triggers

-Explain trigger here
+Drop down list to mark the status of the task

 ## Primary Sequence

-step 1 action
+step 1 select drop down
-step 2 action
+step 2 choose status
-etc

 ## Primary Postconditions

-* postcondition

-* postcondition

-* etc
+- none

 ## Alternate Sequences

-Only if you have alt seq

-* Step 1 alt. seq.

-* step 2 alt. seq.

-* etc

 ### Alternate Trigger